sjkrieg/dge/README.md

-# dge
-Deep graph ensembles for higher-order networks
+# Deep graph ensembles for higher-order networks

 This repository contains code for the paper "Deep Ensembles for Learning on Graphs with Higher-order Dependencies."
 The current version supports all node classification experiments for DGE (the proposed method), GraphSAGE, and GIN (Graph Isomorphism Network).